Regulating Greed Over Time in Multi-Armed Bandits: The regret bound of the Soft UCB algorithm

 In order to emphasize the dependence of $\widehat{X}_j$ from $T_j(t-1)$ we will sometimes write $\widehat{X}_{j,T_j(t-1)}$.
-In the following, notice that in \eqref{step_one} the summation starts from $m+1$ because in the first $m$ initialization rounds each arm is played once.
-Moreover, step \eqref{step_two} follows from \eqref{step_one} by assuming that arm $j$ has already been played $u$ times.
-By using \eqref{choosej} we get \eqref{step_three}, then, for each $t$,
+In the following, notice that in \eqref{step_one_UCB_soft} the summation starts from $m+1$ because in the first $m$ initialization rounds each arm is played once.
+Moreover, step \eqref{step_two_UCB_soft} follows from \eqref{step_one_UCB_soft} by assuming that arm $j$ has already been played $u$ times.
+Then, for each $t$,

-which justifies \eqref{step_four}.
+which justifies \eqref{step_four_UCB_soft}.
 We also have that \eqref{rhsSETS} is included in

 Thus, for any integer $u$, we may write